redbackup/prototype/README.md

 $ cargo build --all
 ```

-The project ist structured in the form of a [cargo workspace](https://github.com/rust-lang/rfcs/blob/master/text/1525-cargo-workspace.md), which means that you can build and tests all module at once in the project root using the `--all` parameter.
+The project ist structured in the form of a [cargo workspace](https://github.com/rust-lang/rfcs/blob/master/text/1525-cargo-workspace.md), which means that you can build and tests all modules at once in the project root using the `--all` parameter.

 ## Installation

 You can deploy either a docker image in a docker infrastructure or install the binaries directly.
 Note that we currently build images for Linux 64 bit only.
 If you need another plattform, you have to build
-the project manually (See section above)
+the project manually (see section above).

 Make sure you also have `libsqlite3` installed (e.g. `apt-get install libsqlite3`)